 Only wear a swimsuit and water shoes: Leave your personal belongings with your tour bus or rent one of the lockers before you get down to the beach to climb.
 I would advise just leaving your items on the bus if you feel comfortable with your driver watching your items.
 This is easier and free.
 We didn’t even bring our cell-phones or anything valuable anyway.

 Purchase your tickets through the hotel: If you can, organize your day out with the hotel and you may save some money, or be able to find a package with other activities at Ocho Rios.
 We purchased our tickets through our resort; Sandals Royal Caribbean.
-You can read about our stay by clicking on the photo here:
+You can read about our stay here:

 We were able to book the visit to Dunn’s River Falls and the Yaaman Adventure park where we rode camels and toured the historic Prospect Plantation (New post coming soon on that!)